whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter1.md

       <li>A Dragonborn knight who comes highly recommended by the Deran Ambassador named Eobard</li>
     </ul>
     <p>Eadric has the morning off to collect his new squad, but should report to the war room at noon.
 Gerad will have an initial mission for them then, and will give Eadric the special mission of learning as much as he can about them, particularly whether they can be trusted and are committed to the cause.</p>
+    <p>When he goes to leave the castle he will encounter the bagpipe duel, with a crowd gathered around.
+Across the crowd he will see his brother, Alex, who will catch his eye, smile and then disappear into the crowd.</p>
     <h4>Coming Together</h4>
     <p>
       <strong>The bagpipe duel.</strong> The first encounter where all the players are present will be the bagpipe duel between Haera and Barbarious.
 It will be opposed performance checks, with advantage if proficient in the instrument (Haera is not, but her performance modifier is +13).
 If Haera loses, she will leave in a huff.
 The party will have a chance to interact or talk.